ttskch/hubot-nullpo/README.md

 ### Optional setting

-You can set a rich respond style with below:
+You can set a rich response style with below:

 ```bash
 $ export HUBOT_NULLPO_RESPONSE_STYLE='rich'